The Observation of Jet Azimuthal Angular Decorrelation at FCC-ep: INTRODUCTION

-In this work, we aim to present the observation of azimuthal angular jet decorrelations through multiple MC generators, namely HERWIG 7 \citep{herwig} and PYTHIA 8 \citep{pythia8}, at FCC-ep.
+In this work, we aim to present the observation of azimuthal angular jet decorrelations through multiple MC generators, namely HERWIG 7 \citep{herwig} and PYTHIA 8 \citep{pythia8}, at FCC-ep \citep{FCC-ep}.
+PYTHIA and HERWIG are both multifunctional event generators been used for the simulation of high-energy particle physics events.
+They are most common event generators used in recent analyses to define hadronization process and simulation of parton distributions, initial and final state parton showers, particle decays, \dots{} etc. PYTHIA allows one to select different incoming beam particles and has $p_{T}$ ordered parton showers.
+While different PDF set selections are{} possible to be used, the default Parton distribution is Coordinated Experimental Project on QCD (CTEQ) 5L.
+In this paper, NNDPDF 2.3 and NNPDF 4.0 pdf sets are used for both generators with multiple runs \citep{NNpdf23,NNpdf40}.{} HERWIG also allows the selection of lepton-lepton, lepton-hadron and hadron-hadron collisions.
+It uses angular-ordered parton showers in QCD jet evolution and cluster hadronization model for the hadronization process.

 As a part of the huge project in the FCC framework, ep collider offers asymmetrical collisions to researchers to analyze topics such as high precision QCD, Top\&Electroweak Physics, Supersymmetry and Higgs Physics.
 According to recent concept design report of FCC \citep{FCC-CDR}, it is planned to be built on 80-100 km tunnel under CERN campus to reach the 50 TeV proton beam energy.
 For the electron beam, it is aimed to reach 60 GeV energy with boosting particles in the energy recovery linac.
 In the physics program of FCC-ep collider that became evident before CDR report \citep{FCC-1,FCC-2}, QCD studies take an utmost important place as the complementary to hadron collider studies.

-The outline of the paper is as follows: a numerical approach to the problem using BFKL and DGLAP evolutions is mentioned in the section II with the theoretical considerations.
-We explain event generation setup and jet selection to obtain Mueller-Navelet Jets (MN-Jets) in the section III.
-Then we mention the analysis results and comparisons in the section IV.
-And in the final section, we basicly present the quantitative outputs of the analysis that may be possible to observe in the FCC-ep experiments.
+The outline of the paper is as follows: a numerical approach to the problem using the Balitsky-Fadin-Kuraev-Lipatov (BFKL) \citep{BFKL,BFKL-2,BFKL-3} and{} Dokshitzer, Gribov, Lipatov, Altarelli, Parisi (DGLAP) \citep{DGLAP-1,DGLAP-2} evolutions is mentioned in the section II with the theoretical considerations.
+We explain event generation setup and jet selection to obtain Mueller-Navelet Jets (MN-Jets) in the section III.{} Then we present the analysis results with our the comments in the section IV.
+And in the final section, we basically present the quantitative outputs of the analysis that may be possible to observe in the FCC-ep experiments.